katieljones/bookmark-manager/README.md

 I want to be able to comment on all bookmarks.
 ```

+## Installation

+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+3. Connect to the database using the psql command \c bookmark_manager;
+4. Run the query we have saved in the file 01_create_bookmarks_table.sql

 ## Assumptions
 * All bookmarks are public
 * All bookmarks are timestamped